KeerthiKuthati/TestDemo/Leaderboard.md

     5. In the last block

         1. Enter the group ID or select group name to where you want to send the card
         2. Click on Action to select "Action Package"
-	        3. Click on Action package to enter action "id" that you have given in package.json
+	3. Click on Action package to enter action "id"

-	         4. Map body to "ActionBodyProperties"
+	4. Map body to "ActionBodyProperties
         5. Save the Flow

         <img src="https://github.com/KeerthiKuthati/TestDemo/blob/master/10.JPG">